scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 point.
 It is in the same spirit of the first-order Markov Chain analysis where a :math:`(k,k)` transition matrix is formed by counting transitions across all the :math:`k` neighborhood types between any two consecutive time points for all spatial units.
-The drawbacks of such approach include that it treats all the time series as being independent of one another and following an identical transition mechanism.
+One drawback of this approach is that it treats all the time series as being independent of one another and following an identical transition mechanism.
 The spatial Markov approach was proposed by :cite:`Rey01` to interrogate potential spatial interactions by conditioning transition matrices on neighboring context while the spatial regime Markov approach allows several transition matrices to be formed for different spatial regimes which are constituted by contiguous spatial units.
-Both approaches together with inferences have been implemented in Python Spatial Analysis Library (PySAL) [1]_ :cite:`Rey14` and Geospatial Distribution Dynamics (giddy) package  [2]_.
+Both approaches together with inferences have been implemented in Python Spatial Analysis Library (PySAL) :cite:`Rey14` and Geospatial Distribution Dynamics (giddy) package :cite:`giddy`.
 The ``change`` module considers these packages as dependencies and wraps relevant classes and functions to make them consistent and efficient for longitudinal neighborhood analysis.